gochoam/phosphorjs.github.io/src/quickstart.md

 </html>
 ```

-The HTML file also imports a style sheet, otherwise when the page is viewed int
+The HTML file also imports a style sheet, otherwise when the page is viewed in
-eh browser there will be a blank page only.
+the browser there will be a blank page only.
 This simple css files sets the
 background color, the font size and the initial minimal size of the panels:

 ```css